 We have adjusted our definition of remote since traveling to the Florida Remote Spot in 2009.
 At the time, we did not include islands in our calculations.
 Since islands are indeed developable and roads impact the ecology of islands just as significantly as on the mainland, we decided to incorporate these landscape features in our calculations of a state’s Remote Spot.
 If buildings (such as the Dry Tortugas National Park Visitor’s Center) are included in the definition of remote, Florida’s Remote Spot lies on an island in the Marquesas.

 We strongly believe in keeping our definition quantitative and therefore decided to only use roads in our definition.
 It is easy to see how a large National Park Visitor’s Center could impact a Remote Spot but what about a one-room shack?
 Where do you draw the line?
 More importantly, not all buildings are available as a GIS coverage and many, especially those in remote areas, are not visible on satellite imagery due to canopy cover.
 Stay tuned for an expedition journal from the island Florida Remote Spot…

 Project Remote Fundraiser: After reading this website, you might be surprised at just how hard it is to get away from a road or a town nowadays–and instantly understand that we must now as a nation speak out to protect remaining public roadless areas from further roads development.
 Project Remote is now over half-way done!
 Our goal is to raise enough funding simply to offset the cost of traveling frugally state by state, completing the documentary field work, and maintaining this website.
 This work depends on donations from people like you.
-If you like what we do, please Click here to make a tax deductible donation to support Project Remote today.
+If you like what we do, please Click here to make a donation to support Project Remote today.
 Thank you so very much for helping us to document and preserve Remote America…–Remote Footprints